Operations Process Maps: Visual Systems That Show Operational Excellence

 This example is illustrative and based on combined data patterns from multiple sources.

-A small online store was losing money on order filling.
+A small online store was hemorrhaging money on order fulfillment.
 Orders took 5-7 days to ship.
-15% had errors.
-Customer complaints were rising.
+15% contained errors.
+Customer complaints were piling up fast.

-The owner made process maps for the entire order process.
-The swimlane map showed the real problem.
-Orders bounced between five different people before shipping.
+The owner created detailed operations process maps for the entire order workflow.
+The swimlane map revealed the real problem: Orders bounced between five different people before shipping.
 Each handoff created delays and mistakes.

-The new process map cut handoffs to two people.
-It added quality checks.
+The redesigned process cut handoffs to just two people and added quality checkpoints.
 Shipping time dropped to 2-3 days.
 Errors fell to 3%.
-Customer happiness jumped.
+Customer satisfaction jumped dramatically.
 Sales grew 28% in six months as repeat customers increased.

 Note: This is a made-up example for teaching purposes.
 It doesn't represent a single real person or company.